Updated June 28th, 2020.

 3) Ceviche – Ecuador & Peru

 Introducing the South American version of sushi!
-Originally from Peru and their national dish, this mixture of raw fish seasoned with lemon or lime juice is best (unsurprisingly) along the pacific coast of South America where you can eat the freshest fish straight from the sea!
+Although Peru claim ceviche came from them and have christened it their national dish, some argue that the origins of ceviche are not so black and white.
+This mixture of raw fish seasoned with lemon or lime juice is best (unsurprisingly) along the pacific coast of South America where you can eat the freshest fish straight from the sea!
 You can learn how to make your own Peruvian ceviche at this cooking class in Cusco!

 Although a few countries in Latin America have their own version of ceviche, the original Peruvian mixture is miles ahead in terms of enjoyability and flavour.
 In Ecuador, the fish in the ceviche is already cooked and comes in a citrusy tomato-based sauce.
 It is completely different from the Peruvian version!